shakilmith/documentaion/javafx/layout/group/index.md

-## Group container controller in javafx.
+## JavaFX Group

-Group in javafx is a container controller component that can hold multiple other nodes like Text, Label or even any Layout component too.
-But, the children nodes has been placed in (0,0) position in the scene.
+Group in javaFX is a container controller component that can hold multiple other nodes like Text, Label or even any Layout component too.
+But, the children nodes has been placed in (0, 0) position in the scene.

 ## Creating Group:

-We have to import javafx.scene.Group Firstly to work with Group in javafx.
+In order to work with Group layout component we have to import javafx.scene.Group class firstly.
+Then we can create constructor of Group container and pass any child nodes.

 ```js
 package com.javaondemand.practice;